awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

   `(VARDISPAR_MAX_PAYLOAD_SIZE-ssizeof(ICHeaderT))/ssizeof(VarSummT)`.
   If this value is zero, then no `ICTYPE_SUMMARIES` instruction container is being created.

+- `VARDISPAR_SCRUBBING_PERIOD` specifies the period of time in milliseconds between invocations of the scrubbing runtime process.
+The scrubbing process checks for each non-deleted variable with a non-zero timeout value whether the last time this variable has been created or updated is older than the timeout value, in which case the variable is being marked as deleted (soft state).
+This value must be an integer value larger than zero and not exceeding 65,000.

 - `VARDISPAR_BUFFER_CHECK_PERIOD` specifies the period of time in milliseconds between checks of the number of payloads in the BP